xuru/pyvisdk/docs/source/do/virtual_machine_relocate_spec.rst

     .. py:attribute:: transform

         Transformation to perform on the disks.
 The backend is free to ignore this hint if it is not valid for the current operation.
-This can be used by clients, for example, to create sparse disks for templates.
+This can be used by clients, for example, to create sparse disks for templates.See VirtualMachineRelocateTransformation